fritzalder/faulty-point-unit/04_section-5_mnist-javascript/README.md

 ```

 Note, that the eval scripts may print the rows in a different order than Table 3 showed them in the paper.
 A full run of the `run_tests.py` script may take around 10 minutes.

+To verify the mitigation, one can run  `source sdk_helper.sh patch` and rerun the lines above (without the `source` command) which should yield correct results independent of the used Rounding or Precision modes.